Authorization

-Most of the material in this guide is applicable for when the VDL servers run in unauthorized mode.
-In this mode, any query [1] is allowed and can be immediately executed by the VDL, hence this mode is very useful for interactive exploration.
+Most of the material in this guide is applicable for when using the engine servers run in design mode.
+In this mode, any query [1] is allowed and can be immediately executed by the engine, hence this mode is very useful for interactive exploration.
 However, queries that reveal all source data can also be executed, and therefore this mode is mostly intended for environments that only contain dummy data.

-In production environments, we recommend running the VDL in authorized mode.
+The engine servers can also be used in authorized mode.
+To use the authorized mode, connect to the servers using the appropriate connection file.
 In this mode, all queries require prior approval by a fixed set of approvers before it can be executed.

-All keys can be generated using the web portal.
+All keys can be generated using the platform.
 See this page for an elaborate explanation.

 To generate a signing key and corresponding verification key, the user [2] may use the generate_key.py script that comes with crandas.